-Germany's rise as a humanitarian actor has been primarily of a financial nature.
+Germany's rise as a humanitarian actor is primarily of a financial nature Germany's rise as a humanitarian actor has been primarily of a financial nature.
 As Figure 1 shows, the in-

 The GFFO, which is responsible for humanitarian action, does not directly implement aid projects itself but rather funds partner organisations such as Red Cross Red Crescent societies, UN organisations, and humanitarian non-governmental organisations.
 An analysis of the financial distribution according to partner organisations shows that an increasing share is allocated via UN agencies (Auswärtiges Amt, 2022a).
 In 2013, the allocation was evenly distributed with half going to UN agencies, a third to non-governmental organisations (NGOs) and a twelfth to Red Cross Red Crescent organisations.
 However, this ratio has since evolved.
 In 2022, 80 % of the funds were allocated to UN agencies, while the share for NGO and Red Cross Red Crescent further declined to 12 % and 8 %, respectively (German Bundestag, 2023).